 Patek Philippe 5320G - Grand Complications

-Patek Philippe has launched a new self-winding perpetual calendar with a contemporary “vintage” style in a case with three-tier lugs as well as a lacquered cream dial graced with luminous numerals and hands.
-The timepiece was inspired by exhibits in the Patek Philippe Museum from the 1940s and 1950s.
-Its heart is a newly developed caliber 324 with double apertures for the day/month and an analog date.
+Newly launched, this self-winding perpetual calendar by Patek Philippe features a contemporary ""vintage"" style inspired by exhibits in the Patek Philippe Museum from the 1940s and 50s.
+The timepiece features a case with three-tier lugs along with a lacquered cream dial graced by luminous numerals and hands.
+Its heart is a newly developed caliber 324 with double apertures for the day and month as well as an analog date.

 Self-winding mechanical movement.
 Caliber 324 S Q. Day, month, leap year and day/night indication in apertures.
 Date by hand.
 Sweep seconds hand.